Numerical cognition

 Does the Give a number task measure number knowledge appropriately?

-Give a number task is maybe the most important task to measure weather preschoolers understand exact symbolic numbers.
-We found that the current version of the Give a number task cannot measure some critical properties of symbolic number understanding.
+Give a number task is maybe the most important task to measure whether preschoolers understand exact symbolic numbers.
+We found that the current version of the Give a Number task cannot measure some critical properties of symbolic number understanding.
 We propose a modified version of the task to get more reliable and detailed data.

 Read more